 In the spring of 1878, nearing Easter, President Rutherford B. Hayes was taking a walk, when a group of children asked if they would be allowed to roll eggs that year.
 President Hayes did not understand the children’s inquiry.
 He asked around in the White House and discovered what the children meant.

 An official order was given and children have been rolling Easter eggs down the south lawn ever since.

-Right from ancient times, egg has been regarded as a symbol of rebirth in most of the cultures
+Right from ancient times, the egg has been regarded as a symbol of rebirth in most the cultures

 The customary act of painting eggs is known as Pysanka.

-Egg, bonfires & candles, lily, cross, palm, bunny and lamb are the most popular symbols of Easter.
+Eggs, bonfires & candles, lily, cross, palm, bunny, and lamb are the most popular symbols of Easter.

 Egyptians were initially the ones who exchanged eggs to symbolize the resurrection of Christ.
 It was later that the tradition was passed down to early Christians.

-Easter eggs is another term for hidden bits of code programmed into computer software.
+Easter eggs are another term for hidden bits of code programmed into computer software.